Today’s News Synopsis:

 Hard Money Loan Closed

-San Bernardino, California hard money loan closed by The Norris Group private lending.
-Real estate investor received loan for $100,000 on a 3 bedroom, 2 bathroom home appraised for $159,000.
+Beaumont, California hard money loan closed.
+Real estate investor received loan for $230,000 on this single family property appraised for $349,000.

 Bruce Norris will be presenting his newest talk Stay Put, Cash Out, Or Change Seats? with OCREIA TONIGHT, March 10.